 Learning Goals Objectives Assessment (YES with details or NO) 1.
 Our graduates will be 1.1.
 Our students will produce quality YES (critique and effective business and research-oriented documents. proposal) communicators.
 1.2.
 Students are able to professionally YES (critique and present their ideas and also logically explain proposal and defend their argument. presentation) 2.
 Our graduates will be 2.1.
-Students will be able to lead and YES (critique and skilled in team work and leadership. participate in group for projects, discussion, proposal and presentation. presentation) 2.2.
-Students will be able to apply YES (critique and leadership theories and related skills. proposal presentation) 3.
+Students will be able to lead and YES (critique and skilled in team work and participate in group for projects, discussion, proposal leadership. and presentation. presentation) 2.2.
+Students will be able to apply YES (critique and leadership theories and related skills. proposal 24.7 presentation) 3.
 Our graduates will be 3.1.
-In a case setting, students will use YES (ethical trained in ethics. appropriate techniques to analyze business practices in problems and identify the ethical aspects, research) provide a solution and defend it. \(\frac{1}{2}\) 3.2.
-Our students will practice ethics in the YES (ethical duration of the program. practices in research) 4.
-Our graduates will 4.1.
-Students will have an international NO have a global exposure. perspective.
-5. Our graduates will be E 1 Our students will have a good VEC (critique and 5.1.
-Our students will have a good understanding of fundamental theories in YES (critique and proposal) skilled in problem- solving and critical thinking. their fields. proposar) 5.2.
-Our students will be prepared to face YES (critique and problems in various business settings and proposal) find solutions. ριοροσαί) 5.3.
-Our students will demonstrate YES (critique and competency in critical thinking. proposal) to the state of th p.
-5 p 5 5 5 1 /
+In a case setting, students will use YES (ethical trained in ethics. appropriate techniques to analyze business practices in problems and identify the ethical aspects, research) provide a solution and defend it.
+V50 ( II : I 3.2.
+Our students will practice ethics in the YES (ethical duration of the program. practices in 4.
+O 4.4.
+Charleste will be a second intermediated research) 4.
+Our graduates will have a global 4.1.
+Students will have an international NO perspective. exposure.
+5. Our graduates will be 5.1.
+Our students will have a good YES (critique and skilled in problem- understanding of fundamental theories in proposal) solving and critical their fields. thinking.
+5.2.
+Our students will be prepared to face YES (critique and problems in various business settings and proposal) find solutions.
+5.3.
+Our students will demonstrate YES (critique and competency in critical thinking. proposal)

-2.2 Course specific objectives
+2.2 Course-specific objectives

 The objective of this course is to gear students to produce high-quality theses, a pre-requisite to graduate from PHBS.
 To this end, this course, through lectures and various assignments, is structured to expose students to classic and contemporary works in finance research.
 To that extent, the instructor will first make presentations about basic and essential issues in conducting empirical research.
-Students are then expected to actively engage in assignments to expose themselves to the literature.
-Specifically, after these lectures, students will read a selected published paper(s) thoroughly and make a 15-minute professional presentation (e.g., as in academic conference) to classmates by briefly summarizing the main ideas (hypothesis, motivation), research methods, and findings therein.
-In response, their classmates will discuss the same presented paper (10-minute discussion) by pointing out the limitations of and concerns about the paper and providing potential solutions to address these issues.
-The exact schedule of paper presentations and discussions will be announced after students select their preferred paper from the reading lists on a first come first serve basis by informing the teaching assistant.
+Students are then expected to engage in assignments to expose themselves to the literature actively.
+Specifically, after these lectures, students will read a selected published paper(s) thoroughly and make a 20-minute professional presentation (e.g., as in an academic conference) to classmates by briefly summarizing the main ideas (hypothesis and motivation), research methods, and findings therein.
+We will hold a 5-minute Q&A session after each presentation.
+In response to each presentation, classmates will discuss the same paper (a 10-minute discussion) by pointing out the limitations and concerns about the paper and providing potential solutions to address these issues.
+Discussants are required to summarize the paper first (this part should take only up to 2 slides) before talking about concerns and suggestions (the majority of the discussion slides must be about concerns and suggestions).
+Students who discuss the article are encouraged to open up the class discussion by asking questions to classmates.
+The exact schedule of paper presentations and discussions will be announced later.